Your home is possibly your most valuable asset, protect it with mortgage insurance.

-In South Africa Mortgage insurance is highly regulated by government due to the massive number of people in need of houses.
-The housing problem has been there in SA for many years.
-After the first democratic election in 1994, government introduced RDP houses to close the gap between those with house and those too poor to afford to buy a house of their own.
+In South Africa mortgage insurance is highly regulated by government due to the massive number of people in need of houses.
+The housing problem has been existed for many years.
+After the first democratic election in 1994, government introduced RDP houses to close the gap between those with homes and those too poor to afford to buy a house of their own.

-However, RDP scheme only managed to hand out a certain number of houses across the country and still did not make a dent to the massive housing problem in the country with inequalities.
-The programme was also dodged by a number of controversies such as low-quality materials, corruption when houses pertaining to the awarding of houses among other things.
-Some people who have been on the housing lists for eighteen years are still without a roof over their heads.
-Squatter camps mushroom every day in the outskirts of big cities such as Johannesburg.
-There was a need for a further solution and new housing model to tackle the ever increasing problems.
-One of those solutions is the government subsidy, however not everyone qualifies.
-Some people earn too much and others below the required amounts, leaving only certain individuals to afford the subsidy.
+However, RDP scheme only managed to hand out a certain number of houses across the country and still did not make a dent to the massive housing problem in the country.
+The programme was also hit by a number of controversies such as low-quality materials being used, corruption pertaining to the awarding of houses among other things.

 Mortgage Default Insurance Fund

-The PMI usually vary depending on your loan amount as well as credit risk.
-Also, Private Mortgage Insurance is based on a percentage of your monthly mortgage payments you have to make.
 Due to various factors lenders are not willing to lend to owners who are likely to default, so those who are considered high risk will normally be in this category and required to take out a Private Mortgage Insurance.
-It has been articulated that there was some unhappiness about certain aspects of the insurance programme.

 There are several ways to avoid taking out a Private Mortgage Insurance policy.
 Before you approach a lender make sure you have the 20 percent or more down payments.
 This way you will avoid Private Mortgage Insurance.